 Scope: Digital devices and tools are an integral part in the lives of children and teenagers as they grow.
-There is discussion about the impact of the use of digital tools in everyday life on children's wellbeing (cognitive, emotional, social) and development, but the evidence is often piecemeal163 Proposals should investigate the impact that the expansion and normalisation of children's use of digital technologies (including generative AI) in everyday life has on their learning, at a time in their lives when literacy and numeracy skills are developing, and during adolescence.
+There is discussion about the impact of the use of digital tools in everyday life on children's wellbeing (cognitive, emotional, social) and development, but the evidence is often piecemeal153 Proposals should investigate the impact that the expansion and normalisation of children's use of digital technologies (including generative AI) in everyday life has on their learning, at a time in their lives when literacy and numeracy skills are developing, and during adolescence.

-Proposals may select different target groups to investigate how intersecting factors influence children's experiences with digital tools, paying a particular attention to age, gender, and socio-economic status.
+Proposals may select different target groups to investigate how intersecting factors influence children's experiences with digital tools, paying a particular attention to age, gender, disabilities, digital exclusion of marginalised groups, and socio-economic status.
 In this context, proposals should investigate how the school learning environment can support learning and identify effective interventions to support children's social emotional and academic needs.
 Proposals should focus on primary and/ or secondary general compulsory education, and they could choose to address one or several age groups.

 While educational institutions cannot act in isolation, students spend thousands of hours within buildings, and the same holds for teachers and school leaders.
-Sustainable Development Goal (4.a.) emphasises the importance of physical learning environment in education facilities.
-Proposals could investigate the impact of learning environments on education outcomes and how its design responds to changes in teaching and learning.
+Sustainable Development Goal (4.a.) emphasises the importance of physical learning environment in